astampoulis/makam-paper-funpearl/makamcode/05-patterns.md

   bind (fun hd => bind (fun tl => body (.. hd .. tl ..))))
 ```

+We do have to keep the order of variables consistent somehow, so `hd`
-where `hd` corresponds to the first occurence of `patt_var`, and `tl` to the second one.
+here should refer to the first occurrence of `patt_var`, and `tl` to

-With the above, I am thinking that the type of `branch` should be something
+the second.
+Based on these, I am thinking that the type of `branch`
-like:
+should be something like:

 ```
 branch : (Pattern: patt N) (Vars_Body: vbindmany term N term) -> ...